juliom1516/sep10-freedom-project/blog/entry01.md

 Some skills that I’ve learned from working on this blog are **time management**, **how to google**, **communication** as well as **how to read**.

+## Time managment
+I have several commitments outside of school, such as picking up my brother, practicing for the soccer team, being a fighter and helping my brothers along with their work.
+My work at school is getting busier and I'm not getting enough sleep so i decided to make time for the project by playing soccer on the weekends instead of the weekdays.
+Doing this has helped me get my work done while doing other stuff as well.

+## How to google
+When I Googled about how sports correlates with technology many options showed up.
+Of Course I wasn't going to check all of the options that showed up.
+By skimming through the titles and the descritpions.
+Seeing articles like ["Sports Technology: How It's Changing The Game"] (https://www.jobsinsports.com/blog/2022/01/12/sports-technology-how-its-changing-the-game/#:~:text=Sports%20technology%20discerns%20interests%20and,were%20made%20or%20penalties%20occurred.)
+I knew I was on the right track of what I was searching for.

+## Communication
+Communication was a skill i developed.
+Since I was having trouble on what websites to use I had asked a friend to help me and we decided to talk about it.
+Initially, we were searching on our own and kept the results to ourselves.
+However, as a quick and effective way to communicate what we found, we eventually decided to share each others numbers so we had a way to communication .
+We want to discuss the project with each other at least once a week.

+## How to read
+Learning to read was another ability I attained.
+We had to carefully examine each article to determine which one corresponded with the topic after searching online.
+There were several phrases I was unfamiliar with, so I looked them up on Google, which connects to my first ability.
+However, reading an article differs greatly from reading a book.
+Numerous articles feature headings and subheadings that help to organize the information into manageable reading segments.

 [Next](entry02.md)

 [Home](../README.md)